-- As of the first reboot onward, the current supporting cast consists of Iron Man, Thor, the Incredible Hulk, Yellowjacket, the Wasp, Black Panther, Ms. Marvel, the Vision, Black Widow, and the Falcon, Dan Kuso, Choji 'Marucho' Marukura, Shun Kazami, Runo Misaki, Julie Makimoto, Alice Gehabich, Mira Clay, Ace Grit, Baron Leltoy, Spectra Phantom/Keith Clay, Gus Grav, Jake Vallory, Rafe, Paige, Gunz Lazar, Lena Isis, Zenet Surrow, Mason Brown, and Jesse Glenn, Krillin, Piccolo, Yamcha, Tien, Chiaotzu, Future Trunks, Shikamaru Nara, Ino Yamanaka, Choji Akimichi, Hinata Hyuga, Kiba Inuzaka, Akamaru, Shino Aburame, Rock Lee, Tenten, Might Guy, Asuma Sarutobi, Jiraiya, Tsunade, Kevin Levin, Grandpa Max, Julie Yamamoto/Elena Validus, Ship, Azmuth, Argit, Rook Blonko, Professor Paradox, Jeremie Belpois, Aelita Schaffer, Yumi Ishiyama, Ulrich Stern, Odd Della Robbia, William Dunbar, Nightwing, Beast Boy, Starfire, Raven, Cyborg, Mr. Fantastic, the Invisible Woman, the Human Torch, the Thing, Aang, Katara, Sokka, Suki, Toph, Zuko, Professor X, Iceman, Storm, Shadowcat, Colossus, Spyke, Jubilee, Phoenix (Jean Grey), Magneto, Quicksilver, the Scarlet Witch, the Blob, Avalance, Toad, Domino, Pyro, Sabretooth, Juggernaut, Mystique, Psylocke, Miles "Tails" Prower, Knuckles the Echidna, Amy Rose, Cream the Rabbit, Robin (Tim Drake), Batgirl (Barbara Gordon), King Dedede, Mega Man, Colonel America, Zombie Luke Cage, Zombie Hulk, Zombie Giant-Man, Mega Man X, Wonder Woman, Link, Zelda, Ganondorf, Wolf O'Donnell, Lucario, Roy, Blaze the Cat, Axl, Proto Man, Solid Snake, Captain Falcon, Ike, Ness, Lucas, Fox McCloud, Falco Lombardi, Luke Cage, Iron Fist, War Machine, Red Hulk, Pikachu, Pit, Donkey Kong, Diddy Kong, Rouge, E-123 Omega, Captain Olimar, Crash Bandicoot, Coco Bandicoot, Crunch Bandicoot, Aku Aku, NICOLE, Dr. Strange, Stario, Starigi, Killer B, Wii Fit Trainer, Villager, Little Mac, Sir Arthur, Chris Redfield, Leon S. Kennedy, Catwoman, Aquaman, the Flash (Barry Allen), Nova (Sam Alexander), Spider-Man 2099, Palutena, King Kai, Dark Kabuto, Itachi Uchiha, Ganondorf, Wolf O'Donnell, Midna, Ghirahim, Gardevoir, Wario, Mr. Game & Watch, R.O.B., Terra Branford, Android 17, Android 18, Albedo, Juri Han, Ryu, Ken Masters, Chun-Li, Guile, Cammy, Zangief, Viewtiful Joe, Dante, C. Viper, and Agent Venom, Raiden, Liu Kang, Kung Lao, Johnny Cage, Sonya Blade, Jax, Sub-Zero, Smoke, Kitana, Jade, Stryker, Kabal, Pac-Man, Strider Hiryu, Ryu Hayabusa, Morrigan Aensland, Felicia, Hsien-Ko, Lady Thor, Machine Man, Jocasta, Scarlet Spider (Kaine), Ghost Rider (Johnny Blaze), Namor the Sub-Mariner, Black Bolt, Spider-Woman, Ms. Marvel (Kamala Khan), Red She-Hulk, Superboy, Galacta Knight, Daredevil, Silk, Jill Sheen, Necrosis Uchiha, Neon, Seeker Surrow, Kenneth Tennyson, Devlin Levin, Anna "Levin" Octavius, Emily Wagner, Elias the Hedgehog, Future Iron Man, Future X-23, Future Decapre, Future Sasuke, Future Samus, Future Bakura, Future Kevin, Future Starly, Future Colossus, Future Harley Quinn, Batman Beyond, Future Cyclops, Future Magneto, Star-Lord, Gamora, Rocket Raccoon, Groot, Drax the Destroyer, Harley Quinn, Agent Venom, the Silver Surfer, Green Lantern (Hal Jordan), Nova (Sam Alexander), Nova (Richard Rider), Green Lantern (Guy Gardener), Green Lantern (Kyle Rayner), Spider-Man (Miles Morales), Black Widow (Jessica Drew), Cloak, Dagger, Bombshell, Ultimate Jean Grey, Ultimate Iceman, Ultimate Firestar, Ultimate Storm, Ultimate Rogue, Ultimate Shadowcat, Ultimate Colossus, Wolverine (Jimmy Hudson), Ultimate Human Torch, Ultimate Invisible Woman, Ultimate Iron Man, Ultimate Falcon, Ultimate Machine Man, Ultimate Phil Coulson, Ultimate Nick Fury, Ultimate Hawkeye, Ultimate Thing, Fred, Daphne, Velma, Shaggy, Scooby-Doo, Alfred Pennyworth, Lois Lane, Jimmy Olsen, Hal the Koopa, Jeff the Goomba, the G.U.N.
-Commander, Near, Suichi Aizawa, Kanzo Mogi, Hideki Ide, Touta Matsuda, Maria Hill, Clay Quartermain, Nick Fury, Elise, Ryuk, Tikal, Amanda Waller, Professor Hamilton, Dende, Mr. Popo, Shizune, the President of the United Nations, Mary-Jane Watson, Aunt May, J. Jonah Jameson, Perry White, Hercule, Carl Tennyson, Sandra Tennyson, Bulma, Baby Trunks, Dr. Brief, Mrs. Brief, Chi-Chi, the Ox-King, Colonel Rozum, James Gordon, Harvey Bullock, Kurenai Yuhi, Stan Lee, Serena Sheen, Nurzak, Anna Maria Marconi, J. Jonah Jameson Sr., Phoenix Wright, Joe "Robbie" Robertson, Ben Urich, Sally Floyd, Apollo Justice, Athena Cykes, Harry Osborn, Uatu the Watcher, Jonathan Kent, Martha Kent, Lana Lang, Pete Ross, Korin, Yajirobe, Phil Coulson, Will Harangue, Kaguya Otsutsuki, and Norah Winters.
+- As of the first reboot onward, the supporting cast will consist of Superior Iron Man, Thor Odinson, the Incredible Hulk, Yellowjacket, the Wasp, Black Panther, the Vision, Black Widow, Captain America (Sam Wilson), Dan Kuso, Choji 'Marucho' Marukura, Shun Kazami, Runo Misaki, Julie Makimoto, Alice Gehabich, Mira Clay, Ace Grit, Baron Leltoy, Spectra Phantom/Keith Clay, Gus Grav, Jake Vallory, Rafe, Paige, Gunz Lazar, Lena Isis, Zenet Surrow, Mason Brown, Jesse Glenn, Krillin, Piccolo, Yamcha, Tien, Chiaotzu, Future Trunks, Shikamaru Nara, Ino Yamanaka, Choji Akimichi, Hinata Hyuga, Kiba Inuzaka, Akamaru, Shino Aburame, Rock Lee, Tenten, Might Guy, Asuma Sarutobi, Jiraiya, Tsunade, Kevin Levin, Grandpa Max, Julie Yamamoto/Elena Validus, Ship, Azmuth, Argit, Rook Blonko, Professor Paradox, Jeremie Belpois, Aelita Schaffer, Yumi Ishiyama, Ulrich Stern, Odd Della Robbia, William Dunbar, Nightwing, Beast Boy, Starfire, Raven, Cyborg, Mr. Fantastic, the Invisible Woman, the Human Torch, the Thing, Aang, Katara, Sokka, Suki, Toph, Zuko, Miles "Tails" Prower, Knuckles the Echidna, Amy Rose, Cream the Rabbit, Robin (Tim Drake), Batgirl (Barbara Gordon), King Dedede, Mega Man, Colonel America, Zombie Luke Cage, Zombie Hulk, Zombie Giant-Man, Mega Man X, Wonder Woman, Link, Zelda, Ganondorf, Wolf O'Donnell, Lucario, Roy, Blaze the Cat, Axl, Proto Man, Solid Snake, Captain Falcon, Ike, Ness, Lucas, Fox McCloud, Falco Lombardi, Luke Cage, Iron Fist, War Machine, Red Hulk, Pikachu, Pit, Donkey Kong, Diddy Kong, Rouge, E-123 Omega, Captain Olimar, Crash Bandicoot, Coco Bandicoot, Crunch Bandicoot, Aku Aku, NICOLE, Dr. Strange, Stario, Starigi, Killer B, Wii Fit Trainer, Villager, Little Mac, Sir Arthur, Chris Redfield, Leon S. Kennedy, Catwoman, Aquaman, the Flash (Barry Allen), Spider-Man 2099, Palutena, King Kai, Midna, Ghirahim, Gardevoir, Wario, Mr. Game & Watch, R.O.B., Terra Branford, Android 17, Android 18, Albedo, Juri Han, Ryu, Ken Masters, Chun-Li, Guile, Cammy, Zangief, Viewtiful Joe, Dante, C. Viper, Raiden, Liu Kang, Kung Lao, Johnny Cage, Sonya Blade, Jax, Sub-Zero, Smoke, Kitana, Jade, Stryker, Kabal, Pac-Man, Strider Hiryu, Ryu Hayabusa, Morrigan Aensland, Felicia, Hsien-Ko, Lady Thor, Machine Man, Jocasta, Scarlet Spider (Kaine), Ghost Rider (Johnny Blaze), Namor the Sub-Mariner, Black Bolt, Spider-Woman, Ms. Marvel (Kamala Khan), Red She-Hulk, Superboy, Galacta Knight, Daredevil, Silk, Jill Sheen, Necrosis Uchiha, Neon, Seeker Surrow, Kenneth Tennyson, Devlin Levin, Anna "Levin" Octavius, Emily Wagner, Elias the Hedgehog, Future Iron Man, Future X-23, Future Decapre, Future Sasuke, Future Samus, Future Bakura, Future Kevin, Future Starly, Future Colossus, Future Harley Quinn, Batman Beyond, Future Cyclops, Future Magneto, Star-Lord, Gamora, Rocket Raccoon, Groot, Drax the Destroyer, Harley Quinn, Agent Venom, the Silver Surfer, Green Lantern (Hal Jordan), Nova (Sam Alexander), Nova (Richard Rider), Green Lantern (Guy Gardener), Green Lantern (Kyle Rayner), Spider-Man (Miles Morales), Black Widow (Jessica Drew), Cloak, Dagger, Bombshell, Ultimate Jean Grey, Ultimate Iceman, Ultimate Firestar, Ultimate Storm, Ultimate Rogue, Ultimate Shadowcat, Ultimate Colossus, Wolverine (Jimmy Hudson), Ultimate Human Torch, Ultimate Invisible Woman, Ultimate Iron Man, Ultimate Falcon, Ultimate Machine Man, Ultimate Phil Coulson, Ultimate Nick Fury, Ultimate Hawkeye, Ultimate Thing, Fred, Daphne, Velma, Shaggy, Scooby-Doo, Alfred Pennyworth, Lois Lane, Jimmy Olsen, Hal the Koopa, Jeff the Goomba, the G.U.N.
+Commander, Near, Suichi Aizawa, Kanzo Mogi, Hideki Ide, Touta Matsuda, Maria Hill, Clay Quartermain, Nick Fury, Elise, Ryuk, Tikal, Amanda Waller, Professor Hamilton, Dende, Mr. Popo, Shizune, the President of the United Nations, Mary-Jane Watson, Aunt May, J. Jonah Jameson Jr., Perry White, Hercule, Carl Tennyson, Sandra Tennyson, Bulma, Baby Trunks, Dr. Brief, Mrs. Brief, Chi-Chi, the Ox-King, Colonel Rozum, James Gordon, Harvey Bullock, Kurenai Yuhi, Stan Lee, Serena Sheen, Nurzak, Anna Maria Marconi, J. Jonah Jameson Sr., Phoenix Wright, Joe "Robbie" Robertson, Ben Urich, Sally Floyd, Apollo Justice, Athena Cykes, Harry Osborn, Uatu the Watcher, Jonathan Kent, Martha Kent, Lana Lang, Pete Ross, Korin, Yajirobe, Phil Coulson, Will Harangue, Kaguya Otsutsuki, and Norah Winters.

 - Insistent Terminology: Even though Marvel has established Earth-TRN028's official reality number as Earth-11080, I shall refer to it as Earth-TRN028.